trteodor/DLTuc_lib/README.md

 If such arise and I will need debug logs from the microcontroller.
 Doubtful but possible.

 This library is very simple, and support only small part of dlt logs but in my opinion it's use full solution.
+Many optimizations can be done, if you want change something please feel free to create change pull request.

 **_Detailed instruction is in file: dlt_logs_mcu_lib_files/dlt_logs_mcu.h_**

-Provided example was tested on NUCLEO STM32F103RB board and DLT_Viewer 2.18 :
+Provided example was tested on NUCLEO STM32F103RB board and DLT_Viewer Release Tag  2.18 :

 ![NucleoScreen](https://github.com/trteodor/MCU_DLT_LOGS_TRIVIAL_LIB/blob/master/NucleoBoard.jpg)